grew-nlp/grew_doc/content/usage/cli.md

 In both modes **Mono** and **Multi**, if the command line additionally contains one or more arguments (`-key …` or `-whether …`), the set of occurrences is recursively clusterised following the given clustering items.

+See the [clustering documentation page](../../doc/clustering) for details about the different existing clustering items.

 ### Examples

 With the same files as in the *without clustering* example above.